 An X-ray is one type of imaging tests that can aid in the diagnosis of a pinched nerve in the neck.

-An X-ray can show the alignment of the vertebrae in the neck.
+It can show the alignment of the vertebrae in the neck.
 It can also demonstrate narrowing of the foramen and disc spaces between the vertebrae.

-Computerized tomography (CT) scans show bone in more detail than an X-ray.
+CT scans show bone in more detail than an X-ray.
 Sometimes, doctors order them in the workup of a person with a suspected pinched nerve.

 MRI scans can show how severe the nerve compression in the neck is.
 They will also allow doctors to see whether a herniated disk is causing compression of the nerve or the spinal cord.